wladerer/vasp-raman/README.md

 # NOT THE ORIGINAL REPO PLEASE CITE ALEXANDR and SHANNON

 This is a forked version of this code.
 I have added modern logging, python3 syntax, and some more robust runtime features that will help the user debug.
-There is now an external dependency, `pymatgen`, but I assume this is only a minor issue to computational chemists at this point.
+There are now external dependencies (`pymatgen` and `numpy`) but I assume this is only a minor issue to computational chemists at this point.

 ## Global variables